If you haven’t been to Hood Mountain Regional Park in a while, now is the time to go.

 - And most of all, enjoy the view.

-Janelle Wetzstein is marketing specialist for Sonoma County Regional Parks.
+Janelle Wetzstein is former marketing specialist for Sonoma County Regional Parks.